Arithmetic properties and zeros of the Bergman kernel on a class of quotient domains: An effective Bergman kernel formula

 For $(2a)$, assume that $\beta_2$ is chosen so that $0 \le \kappa(j,\beta_2) \le m-2$.
 This means

 In the case $m=2$ (which forces $n=1$), we immediately have $j=0$, $\beta_2 = 1$ and $\kappa(0,1) = 0$.
-For integers $m \ge 3$, \eqref{E:Case2_beta2_interval_1} is a closed interval of length $m-2$ with integer endpoints.
+For integers $m \ge 3$, \eqref{E:Case2_beta2_interval_1} is a closed interval of length $m-2$ with integer endpoints (meaning it contains $m-1$ integers).
 We claim this interval must contain a multiple of $m$.
-If not, the left endpoint would satisfy
+If not, the left endpoint would have to satisfy

 But this would then necessitate

 which is impossible since $j \in \{0,1 \cdots, m-2\}$.
 Thus, for each $j$ in this range, there is a unique $\beta_2 = \beta_2(j) \in \Z$ satisfying \eqref{E:Case2_beta2_interval_1}, given by